Biosafety training for researchers

 - Click on ‘Communities’ (at top of page)

-- Type ‘Biohazard Laboratory Practice’ in the search box at the top and click the ‘Go’ box
+- In the "Search Available Communities" section, type ‘Biohazard Laboratory Practice’ in the search box and click ‘Go’

-- Hover the mouse over COM_01066, click the drop-down menu and click on ‘Enrol’; click the ‘Submit’ box.
+- Hover the mouse over the community name "COM_01066", expand its drop-down options menu and click ‘Enrol’

 If you are not a University of Melbourne student or staff member, you may not have access to the LMS.
 In this case, please contact REI to arrange enrolment.